arunbalas/PV-Module-Reliabilty/README.md

 ![Map](/map2.JPG)

 ### Note:
 The python code is available in the code section (Final_serf.py) along with the data used for this study.
-Please note that the population based algorithm (like GA) has problem with convergence to a global optimum.
+Please note that the population based algorithm (like GA) has problem with convergence to a global optimum and is time consuming.
 But the framework is flexible to accommodate any optimization algorithm.
-The user is suggested to try with optimization algorithm of their choice.
+The user is suggested to try with optimization algorithm of their choice with the use of high performance computing clusters.